Shifat7/social-sort-ai/README.md

-# YouTube Playlist Sorter by Video Duration
+## Social Playlist Sorter by LLM Semantic Inference
-This command-line program allows you to sort YouTube playlists based on the duration of the videos and exports the final sorted list into a file in a CSV-like format with a tab separator (\t).
+This program allows you to sort any social media playlists based on the features of the posts and exports the final category lists into a file in a CSV-like format with a tab separator (\t).

+## Coming soon
+- have the ability to automate making collections by itself using Puppeteer.
+- be a chrome extension for ease of use
+- take in custom prompts for different categorisation rules
+- and more

+Right now it supports YouTube out of the box but feel free to contribute by making a PR and pinging me for review.

-## Prerequisites
+### YouTube Prerequisites
 Before running the program, ensure that you have the following installed and set up:
 1. **Python**: Ensure that Python is installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).
 2. **YouTube API Key**: You will need a YouTube Data API key to fetch the playlist details [How to Get YouTube Data API Key](https://www.youtube.com/watch?v=bk4X_D7gF8U).

-## Setup Instructions
+#### Setup Instructions
-### Step 1: Get Your Playlist Link
+##### Step 1: Get Your Playlist Link
 To get the link to the playlist:
 - Navigate to the YouTube playlist you want to sort.
 - The link should look like: `https://www.youtube.com/playlist?list=YOUR_PLAYLIST_ID`.